xiezhq/ISEScan/README.md

 ```
 conda install isescan
 ```
-- Try ISEScan (You can find the available command options `isescan.py -h`).
+- Try ISEScan (You can find the available command options by running `isescan.py -h`).
 ```
 cp /apps/inst/miniconda3/test/NC_012624.fna ./
 isescan.py --seqfile NC_012624.fna --output results --nthread 2
 ```
-Note: replace `/apps/inst/miniconda3` in commands with your conda install path, and run `isescan.py -h` to get help.
+Note: replace `/apps/inst/miniconda3` in commands with your conda install path.

 If system reports `isescan.py: command not found...`, please add ISEScan package to your `PATH` (replace `/apps/inst/miniconda3` in the command below with your conda install path):
 ```